FrzAdli/SwiftCare/README.md

 You can also download the initial stage of our application via the following link [here](https://www.mediafire.com/file/qf3l794e22zgaps/app-debug.apk/file)
 ### :pushpin: Note
-When running the application, Signing In with Google will cause an error because we need to register the SHA Key for each device into Firebase.
+When running the application, Signing In with Google sometimes will cause an error because we need to register the SHA Key for each device into Firebase.
 We recommend creating a manual account via Sign Up.

 <!-- Feature Screenshots -->